-Every one of us depends on a thriving, sustainable and healthy food system – from consumers and food entrepreneurs to growers and farmworkers.
-In Santa Barbara County, we are addressing the challenges that place our health, environment and community at risk.
 The Santa Barbara County Food Action Plan is the result of two years of collaboration and partnership, over a thousand hours of volunteer time, and the significant investment of local foundations and donors.
-In working to proactively address complex challenges such as food insecurity, climate change and population growth, the Food Action Plan includes actionable goals and strategies that will help build a more prosperous and resilient food system.
+Addressing complex challenges such as food insecurity, climate change and population growth, the Food Action Plan includes actionable goals and strategies that will help build a more prosperous and resilient food system.

-The Community Environmental Council, Foodbank of Santa Barbara County, Orfalea Foundation and Santa Barbara Foundation facilitated an 18-month planning process that prioritized community engagement.
+The Community Environmental Council, Foodbank of Santa Barbara County, Orfalea Foundation, and Santa Barbara Foundation facilitated an 18-month planning process that prioritized community engagement.
 The 16 goals and strategies of the Food Action Plan represent the oversight of a 25-member Advisory Board, results from 35 one-on-one stakeholder interviews, ideas and insights from over 150 community members participating in bi-lingual listening sessions, and the expertise of 75 leaders and professionals engaging in Working Groups.
-The result is a plan that spans investments in our food economy, health and wellness, community and food shed.

 “It was incredible to see the drive and passion that fueled the planning process throughout its duration,” shared Sharyn Main, Santa Barbara Foundation Senior Director of Community Investments.
-“The depth of understanding and the sense of urgency to address the critical components of our food system resulted in a plan that is comprehensive and achievable.”
+“The depth of understanding and the sense of urgency resulted in a plan that is comprehensive and achievable.”

 The vision of the Santa Barbara County Food Action Plan facilitates a positive, cyclical effect that will: